js2me/stonex/README.md

 ```

-Besides using `StonexModule` class you can creating a simple object, factically it will works as class extended from StonexModule.
+Besides using `StonexModule` class you can create a simple object, factically it will works as class extended from StonexModule.
 This simple object `AnimalsModule` (from above code)

 Note: all methods should be not arrow functions.